Annuity Rates, Annuities, Pensions, Divorce Free Annuity Quote

 Table 1 Notes:

-Annuity rates based on a central London postcode (other locations in the UK can offer annuities 4% or 5% higher) using a purchase price of £100,000 - this assumes an original pension fund of £133,333 and after the tax free lump sum of £33,333 has been taken.
+Annuity rates based on a central London postcode (other locations such as Peterborough or Liverpool could be up to 4% higher or Dundee and Newcastle could be 5% higher) using a purchase price of £100,000 - this assumes an original pension fund of £133,333 and after the tax free lump sum of £33,333 has been taken.
 Income is gross per year (before deduction of tax) and payable monthly in advance for the whole of the annuitant's life.
 No medical enhancements are included in these annuities.
 The pension annuity table is only a guide as annuities change frequently.
-Figures shown have been adjusted for Unisex annuity rates on a gender neutral basis.
+Figures shown have been adjusted for Unisex annuity rates on a gender neutral basis and joint life rates assume both are the same age.

-This review is by Colin Thorburn the founder of sharingpensions.co.uk who has eighteen years experience in financial services and is a specialist in pensions and annuities.
+This review is by Colin Thorburn the founder of sharingpensions.co.uk who has twenty years experience in financial services and is a specialist in pensions and annuities.

-The following table takes into account the new Unisex annuity rates introduced by the EU Gender Directive on 21 December and where annuities should be in the short term (over one month) although providers can take time to change annuities for marketing reasons:
+The following table shows where annuities should be relative to gilt yields although providers can take time to change annuities for marketing reasons:

 What Next For Annuity Rates